Murders of Rick and Suzanna Wamsley: Convictions

-In order to avoid the death penalty Susana Toledano pleaded guilty to murder in January 2005.
+In order to avoid the death penalty, Susana Toledano pleaded guilty to the murder in January 2005, as part of a plea in which she turned state's evidence.
 On May 26, 2006, she was sentenced to life in prison with the possibility of parole after 30 years.
 As part of her plea deal she testified against Chelsea and Andrew at their subsequent trials.
 Susana will be eligible for parole in 2034.

 Chelsea Richardson's trial began in May 2005.
 Chelsea's fellow prison inmates testified at her trial that she had admitted her role in the murders.
 Susana Toledano also testified that Chelsea told her to kill the Wamsleys so they could share in the family's estate.
 After three hours of deliberation Chelsea was convicted of capital murder.
-The jury deliberated for just over two hours before unanimously sentencing Chelsea to lethal injection.
+The jury deliberated for just over two hours before unanimously sentencing Chelsea to be executed by lethal injection.
 The jury cited the crime's brutal and premeditated nature, and the fact that she was considered a "danger to society."
 She became the first female sentenced to death in Tarrant County, Texas, later followed by Lisa Coleman.
 On December 13, 2011, Chelsea's sentence was commuted to life in prison.

 Andrew Wamsley was convicted of capital murder on March 5, 2006.
 Jurors did not view Andrew as a future danger to society and sentenced him to life in prison.
 His conviction and life sentence were affirmed by the Second District of Texas Courts of Appeals on March 13, 2008.
 Andrew is serving his sentence at the John B. Connally Unit in Kenedy, Texas.
 Barring a successful appeal, Andrew will be eligible for parole in 2044.

 Hilario Cardenas pleaded guilty to conspiracy to murder.
 On May 26 2006 he received a 50-year sentence with parole eligibility in 2014.
 Cardenas was denied parole in June 2016 and again in June 2017.